Naveen-Batakurki/Cartesian_Impedance_Controller-UR5e_Robot/README.md

 ultimate deliverable will include
 1. A live demo of your robot, under a controller you wrote and tuned, performing a cartesian task (for example, picking and placing from the table with the gripper).
-The expectation is that your controller will implement cartesian stiffness and damping controller.
-Dr. Thomas will provide code that institutes an external force in X, and the robot will be expected to deflect only in X if the decoupling is correct.
+The expectation is that your controller will implement cartesian stiffness and damping controller. professor will provide code that institutes an external force in X, and the robot will be expected to deflect only in X if the decoupling is correct.
 You are encouraged to interact with your robot as part of the demo (in a safe way).